lupyuen/lupyuen.github.io/src/forgejo.md

 ## Up Next: Sync Downstream Repo with Upstream
 ```

-How we sync the two repos? __Git Pull__ will do! [sync-mirror-to-update.sh](https://github.com/lupyuen/nuttx-forgejo/blob/main/sync-mirror-to-update.sh#L32-L58)
+How to Sync the Two Repos? __Git Pull__ will do! [sync-mirror-to-update.sh](https://github.com/lupyuen/nuttx-forgejo/blob/main/sync-mirror-to-update.sh#L32-L58)

 ```bash
 ## Apply the Upstream Commits to Downstream Repo